ros2-gbp/automatika_embodied_agents-release/docs/examples/conversational.md

 whisper = Whisper(name="whisper")  # Custom model init params can be provided here roboml_whisper = RoboMLWSClient(whisper)

-s2t_config = SpeechToTextConfig(
-    enable_vad=True,  # option to listen for speech through the microphone enable_wakeword=True,  # option to invoke the component with a wakeword like 'hey jarvis' ) speech_to_text = SpeechToText(
+s2t_config = SpeechToTextConfig(enable_vad=True,     # option to listen for speech through the microphone, set to False if usign web UI
+                                enable_wakeword=True) # option to invoke the component with a wakeword like 'hey jarvis', set to False if using web UI

+speech_to_text = SpeechToText(
     inputs=[audio_in],
     outputs=[text_query],